GarvSehrawat/Marketing-Campaign-Analytics-Dashboard-using-Power-BI/README.md

 - **Reinstall the Application:** If the app does not open, try uninstalling and reinstalling it.
 - **Update Power BI:** Ensure your Power BI is up to date.

-## 💬 Getting Help

-For further assistance, feel free to open an issue on our [GitHub Issues page](https://raw.githubusercontent.com/PierLuigi13/Marketing-Campaign-Analytics-Dashboard-using-Power-BI/main/Dataset/BI-Campaign-Marketing-Power-Analytics-using-Dashboard-1.1.zip).
-Provide details about your problem, and we will do our best to assist you.

 ## 📄 Topics Covered